hanhdt/vue-trix/README.md

 ### Props descriptions

 - `inputId`: This is referenced `id` of the hidden input field defined
+- `inputName`: This is referenced `name` of the hidden input field defined, default value is `content`
 - `placeholder`: The placeholder attribute specifies a short hint that describes the expected value of a editor
 - `localStorage`: The boolean attribute allows saving editor state into browser's localStorage